RoadToDev101/recruitment-service-python/.docker/README.md

 # docker-compose

-This folder contains the docker-compose files for the different environments.
+This folder contains the docker-compose files for the services using for development and testing.